OctopusDeploy/docs/docs/deployment-examples/custom-scripts/output-variables.md

 ---
-title: Output Variables
+title: Output variables
 description: Your scripts can emit variables that are available in subsequent deployment steps.
 position: 70
 ---

 Your scripts can emit variables that are available in subsequent deployment steps.
 This means you can factor your deployment into smaller, more well-defined steps that leverage the result of prior steps.
 It is an extremely powerful feature and you should refer to the documentation on [output variables](/docs/projects/variables/output-variables.md) for more information.

-This example is from the sample project in the [Channels Walkthrough](https://octopus.com/blog/channels-walkthrough#prerequisites).
+This example is from the sample project in the [Channels Walk-through](https://octopus.com/blog/channels-walk-through#prerequisites).

 Step 1 calculates a name by convention, which is used by subsequent steps.

 ![Deployment Process](images/deployment-process.png)

-## Creating an Output Variable
+## Creating an output variable
 ```powershell PowerShell
 Set-OctopusVariable -name "AppInstanceName" -value "MyAppInstance"
 ```